Being diagnosed with prostate cancer can wreck your world, leaving you feeling anxious, fearful, and uncertain of your future.

 MRI Magnetic resonance imaging

 An MRI scan creates a detailed image of your prostate and the surrounding tissues.
-This allows the doctor to check whether there is cancer and disease progression.
+This allows the doctor to check whether there are cancer and disease progression.

 During this process, your doctor may suggest a prostate biopsy.
 This will usually be done when PSA test results are higher than normal or if your doctor detects a prostate problem during your DRE.

 It should be noted that a biopsy can have several risks and life-changing side effects.
-This includes infection, sexual incontinence, urinary incontinence, and even the spreading of prostate cancer cells.
+This includes infection and even the spreading of prostate cancer cells.

 As no aggressive treatment is involved, you will not experience any dangerous side effects, which could lessen the quality of your life.
 It will not affect your everyday life as much as surgery or radiation therapy.